-The DGS Assistant, in consultation with the dissertation supervisor and the student, will schedule the Preliminary Examination.
-Allow two months for the DGS Assistant to finalize the schedule.
+Students should identify their dissertation advisor during the 5th semester and finalize the dissertation committee in consultation with their advisor no later than Feb.
+1. The DGS Assistant, in consultation with the dissertation advisor and the student, will schedule the Preliminary Examination.
+This will give the DGSA enough time to get committee approval from the Graduate School and schedule the Preliminary Examination later in the Spring of their 6th semester.
 Under no circumstances should the student schedule the exam.